gatsbyjs/gatsby/docs/docs/headless-cms.md

 overview: true
 ---

-A _headless CMS_ is content management software that enables Writers to produce and organize content, while providing Web Developers with structured data that can be displayed using a separate system on the front-end of a website or app.
+A _headless CMS_ is content management software that enables Writers to produce and organize content, while providing Web Developers with structured data that can be displayed using a separate system on the frontend of a website or app.

 A traditional, monolithic CMS is responsible for both the backend management of content, and serving that content to end users.
 In contrast, a headless CMS is decoupled from frontend concerns, which frees developers to build rich experiences for end users, using the best technology available.